-We maintain our offices at 12900 Preston Road, Suite 700, Dallas, Texas, 75230, where we rent approximately 4,232 square feet of office space pursuant to a lease agreement expiring in February 2008.
-On December 7, 2007, we renewed our lease and extended our commitment through February 2013.
+We maintain our offices at 12900 Preston Road, Suite 700, Dallas, Texas, 75230, where we rent approximately 4,232 square feet of office space pursuant to a lease agreement expiring in February 2013.
 We believe that our offices are adequate to meet our current and expected future needs.